alessioluschi/HITBert/README.md

 # Disclaimer
 When using this model, the provided Python code, or the dataset for any other projects, please cite the original work:

-Luschi, A., Nesi, P., Iadanza, E. "Evidence-based Clinical Engineering: Health Information Technology Adverse Events Identification and Classification with Natural Language Processing", 2023
+Luschi, A., Nesi, P., Iadanza, E. "Evidence-based Clinical Engineering: Health Information Technology Adverse Events Identification and Classification with Natural Language Processing", Heliyon, Vol. 9(11), 2023 [DOI: 10.1016/j.heliyon.2023.e21723]